eaze/data-science-homework/README.md

 and a number of days forward, and generates predictions for hourly order volume.

-*Note: Forecasts should be produced for starting at the end of the supplied dataset.
+*Note: Forecasts should be produced starting at the end of the supplied dataset.
 E.g. if the dataset contains data up to 2018-01-31 and days_forward is 2, then your function should return predictions for every date in [2018-02-01 00:00:00, 2018-02-02 23:00:00].*

 Write your function in question_4.r or question_4.py.